East Bay Neighborhood Guide — Updated 2026

 Schools are arguably the single biggest reason families pay a premium to live here — and there’s one critical detail every buyer needs to understand: Walnut Creek is split among three different school districts depending on your exact street address.

-For families looking outside the traditional public path, Walnut Creek offers strong alternatives: Tice Creek School (a project-based K–8 within WCSD), the Contra Costa School of Performing Arts (a tuition-free conservatory-style public charter for grades 6–12), The Seven Hills School (independent preschool–8th grade), and the nearby Catholic powerhouses Carondelet (girls) and De La Salle (boys) just over the Concord border.
+For families looking outside the traditional public path, Walnut Creek offers strong alternatives: Tice Creek School (project-based K–8), the Contra Costa School of Performing Arts (tuition-free conservatory charter, grades 6–12), The Seven Hills School (independent preschool–8th grade), and the nearby Catholic powerhouses Carondelet (girls) and De La Salle (boys) just over the Concord border.

 The bottom line: before you fall in love with a specific house, verify the school assignment.
 Two homes a few blocks apart can feed into entirely different districts.